buf.write32IntLE() function writes a given value at a given offset in the buffer that calls the

 offset: The position in the buffer where the value is written.
 An

 offsetof 3 would mean the value is written at the fourth byte position.

 offsetmust fulfill the condition

-buf.writeInt16LE() function returns the number of bytes written, plus the offset as an integer value.
+buf.writeInt32LE() function returns the number of bytes written plus the offset as an integer value.

-value is written to the buffer in the little-endian format.
+The value must be a 32-bit signed integer and is written to the buffer in the little-endian format.

 In the little-endian format, the least significant byte is stored first and the most significant byte is stored last.
 For example, a hexadecimal value A1B2C3 will be stored as C3B2A1 in the little-endian format.

-The following example demonstrates how to write a 16-bit signed integer to a buffer.
+The following example demonstrates how to write a 32-bit signed integer to a buffer.

 The program creates a buffer of zeros of size 10 bytes.
 It then defines the value and writes it to the buffer starting from the third byte.
 The values in the buffer are in the little-endian format as illustrated.